Welcome to the State Mining & Geology Board (SMGB)

 - At its November 14, 2013 regular business meeting, the SMGB approved its 2012-2013 Annual Report.

-- The August 14, 2014 Regular Business Meeting of the State Mining and Geology Board will be taking place in Sacramento.
-The Agenda Notice can be found here.
-The associated reports will be available no later than August 11, 2014.
+- The August 14, 2014 Regular Business Meeting of the SMGB took place in Sacramento.
+The Agenda Notice and associated reports can be found here.

 The SMGB is composed of nine members appointed by the Governor, and confirmed by the Senate, for four-year terms.
 The SMGB serves as a regulatory, policy, and appeals body representing the State's interests in geology, geologic and seismologic hazards, conservation of mineral resources and reclamation of lands following surface mining activities.